France reports COVID-19 patients in intensive care at new 2021 high

 PARIS (Reuters) - The number of people in intensive care units with COVID-19 in French hospitals has risen by 66 to 4,353, a new 2021 high, the health ministry reported on Saturday.

+The number of new positive cases remained on a steadily increasing trend, up by 35,327 to 4.25 million, following an increase of 35,088 on Wednesday.

+The virus’ cumulative death toll rose by 185 to 92,167 compared with a rise of 285 on Thursday.

-In a separate statement, the ministry said that by Saturday 6.14 million people had received a first COVID-19 vaccine shot, or 11.7% of the adult population.
+In a separate statement, the ministry said that by Saturday 6.14 million people had received a first COVID-19 vaccine shot, accounting for 9.2% of total population and 11.7% of the adult population.

-It also published data for Friday after technical problems prevented the release of its daily report.

 Nearly a third of French people entered a month-long lockdown on Saturday as the government aims to contain the spread of the virus in the Paris region and parts of northern France.

-Reporting by Sybille de La Hamaide and Jean-Michel Belot.
-Editing by Mark Potter
+Reporting by Sybille de La Hamaide and Jean-Michel Belot; Editing by Mark Potter and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.